AdobeDocs/campaign-standard.en/help/automating/using/enriching-profile-data-file.md

       ![](assets/enrichment_example_workflow9.png)

-* A **[!UICONTROL Segmentation]** activity with only one segment, that retrieves profiles of the initial target that have at least two transactions recorded.
+* A [Segmentation](../../automating/using/segmentation.md) activity with only one segment, that retrieves profiles of the initial target that have at least two transactions recorded.
 Profiles with only one transaction are excluded.
 To do that, the query of the segmentation is made on the aggregate defined previously.

   ![](assets/enrichment_example_workflow5.png)

-* An **[!UICONTROL Email delivery]** activity that uses the additional data defined in the **[!UICONTROL Enrichment]** to dynamically retrieve the two last purchases made by the profile.
+* An [Email delivery](../../automating/using/email-delivery.md) activity that uses the additional data defined in the **[!UICONTROL Enrichment]** to dynamically retrieve the two last purchases made by the profile.
 The additional data can be found in the **Additional data (TargetData)** node when adding a personalization field.

   ![](assets/enrichment_example_workflow10.png)